 Pear Bread with Candied Ginger is a delicious quick bread recipe for fall!
-The pears are roasted and then added to the bread, creating an amazing flavor that complements the candied ginger and buttery streusel.
+Roasted pears add an amazing flavor that complements the candied ginger and buttery streusel.

 I love a good quick bread.
-I’ve yet to find an amazing banana bread recipe that I love, but I keep making my Cinnamon Streusel Apple Bread over and over.
+I keep making my Apple Bread over and over.
 It’s great for an afternoon snack with a cup of tea.

 This Pear Bread with Candied Ginger is based on the apple bread recipe, but with a few tweaks.
 I obviously used pears instead of apples, and I roasted the pears first.
 I got the idea from a New York Times recipe and I’m hooked on the idea.